 Symptoms and treatments of hip dysplasia

-Symptoms of the disease depend on the age of the animal.
-In dogs younger than 3 months, it is possible to complete absence of clinical signs, but also such a puppy may show the first signs of unusual walking as a consequence of the hips instability.
-It is important to understand that some individuals are more resistant than others and not everyone shows the same symptoms.
-Therefore the observation side can‘t be given an adequate assessment of whether a dog is suffering from this disease or not.
-Clinical examination placed doubt on this disease, but again not in all individuals.
-The only way to completely exclude hip dysplasia and to determine what degree is using an X-ray machine.
+The symptoms of the disease depend on the age of the animal.
+In dogs younger than 3 months, it is possible to complete the absence of clinical signs, but such a puppy may show the first signs of unusual walking due to hip instability.
+It is important to understand that some individuals are more resistant than others, and not everyone shows the same symptoms.
+Therefore, the observation side can’t be given an adequate assessment of whether a dog is suffering from this disease.
+Clinical examination doubted this disease, but again, not in all individuals.
+An X-ray machine is the only way to exclude hip dysplasia and determine the degree completely.
 Treatments can be both medical and surgical.
-Nonsurgical candidates should have a weight reduction, exercise restriction or exercise on hard surfaces, and using of anti-inflammatory drugs or fluid modifiers.
+Nonsurgical candidates should have a weight reduction, exercise restriction or exercise on hard surfaces, and use of anti-inflammatory drugs or fluid modifiers.

 Panosteitis

-Panosteitis is a self-limiting disease that primarily occurs young dogs (ages from a few weeks up to two years, sometimes even after that age), medium to large breed dogs.
+Panosteitis is a self-limiting disease that primarily occurs in young dogs (ages from a few weeks up to two years, sometimes even after that age) and medium- to large-breed dogs.
 The disease affects the long tubular bones of limbs (ulna, radius, humerus, tibia, and femur) and begins in the alimentary canal.
-The disease is of unknown etiology, it is not hereditary, but there may be a genetic predisposition.
-There are various theories of disease and some of them say there is an abnormality in the blood vessels, metabolic diseases, allergic conditions, excessive secretion of female sex hormones and migration of the parasite.
-Diagnosis can be made by clinical examination and X-ray imaging.
+The disease is of unknown etiology and not hereditary, but a genetic predisposition may exist.
+There are various theories of disease; some say the blood vessels are abnormal, metabolic diseases, allergic conditions, excessive secretion of female sex hormones, and parasite migration.
+Clinical examination and X-ray imaging are two methods for making diagnoses.
 Clinical notes can vary in degrees of lameness.
-The disease "moves" from one foot to the other (more often affects front feet) and can be hidden for a while.
+The disease “moves” from one foot to the other (more often affects front feet) and can be hidden for a while.
 The only therapy that can be used is avoiding excessive dietary supplementation in growing dogs and using opioids, corticosteroids, and oral NSAIDs.

-Dilatation and torsion (extension and rotation) of the stomach, is a disease that occurs only large breed dogs.
-The disease usually occurs in dogs between the ages of two and ten years.
-The real cause of this disease is yet unknown, although there is a genetic predisposition of the dogs.
-It is suspected that the main problems are in the anatomy and position of organs in the region, as well as the problems in gastric motility affected dogs.
+Dilatation and torsion (extension and rotation) of the stomach is a disease that occurs only in large-breed dogs.
+The disease usually occurs in dogs between the ages of two and ten.
+This disease’s real cause is unknown, although the dogs have a genetic predisposition.
+It is suspected that the main problems are in the anatomy and position of organs in the region and in gastric motility-affected dogs.
 Physical activity and dog dieting may be predisposing factors for the occurrence of this disease.
-First symptoms that the owner can notice the dog suffers from dilatation of the stomach are that the dog suddenly becomes moody, has breathing issues, it is getting upset, looks scared and sad, weak and dejected.
-Soon the dog can start vomiting and can be noticed the contractions of the abdominal muscles.
-If the owner does not respond quickly and does not take the dog to the vet, it can die very quickly since the onset of noticeable symptoms.
-It is very important that the owner describes to the vet all the changes and symptoms that were observed in the dog, and to tell what the dog has eaten, when it had the last meal, whether it was training or it was walking and how its walking behaved.
-The first step in the treatment of dog suffering from bloat or gastric dilatation is the anti-shock therapy.
-The dog immediately gets connected to the infusion and the veterinarian decides which medication to apply into anti-shock therapy.
+The first symptoms that the owner can notice when the dog suffers from dilatation of the stomach are that the dog suddenly becomes moody, has breathing issues, gets upset, looks scared and sad, and is weak and discouraged.
+Soon, the dog can start vomiting and notice the contractions in the abdominal muscles.
+If the owner does not respond quickly and does not take the dog to the vet, it can die very soon after the onset of noticeable symptoms.
+The owner must describe all the changes and symptoms observed in the dog to the vet and tell the vet what the dog has eaten, when it had the last meal, whether it was training or walking, and how its walking behaved.
+Anti-shock therapy is the first step in treating dogs suffering from bloat or gastric dilatation.
+The dog immediately connects to the infusion, and the veterinarian decides which medication to apply to anti-shock therapy.
 The next step is the treatment of reducing the pressure in the stomach.
-If it is possible, the veterinarian will release gasses from the dog’s stomach.
+If possible, the veterinarian will release gas from the dog’s stomach.

 Abnormalities affecting the Eye: